Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Hey, it’s okay."
 She engulfed him in a hug.
 "I’m just glad something finally dislodged you."

 "It shoulda been you though," Lewis ventured apologetically.
-"Wasn’t exactly cool boyfriend of me this way…"
+"Wasn’t exactly cool boyfriend of me this way..."

 "Maybe not," she agreed wryly.
 "But... eh.
 I’ll take it.
 We got the result in the end."